 Eliminating the city's RPTT rate reduction for new REITs would require state legislation.
-Eliminating reduced RPTT rates for already established REITs could be effected either by state legislation or by allowing the tax break to simply expire in August 2017.

 PROPONENTS MIGHT ARGUE that REITs already receive a number of tax benefits from New York City, including deductibility of income that is distributed to shareholders and corporate income tax liability that is determined using only two of the four alternate tax bases that other firms are subject to: net income and a fixed minimum tax.
 The state also provides a 50 percent reduction in its own RPTT and an exemption from the capital gains tax for property transfers to REITs.
 Given these benefits, they might argue that the advantages from converting to a REIT would outweigh the cost even in the absence of the city's RPTT break.
 Proponents might also question why the city would want to promote the formation of REITs and create a preference for one form of property ownership over another.